-Four-dimensional (4D) film refers to a method of entertainment presentation for 3D film that uses physical effects which interact with a viewer’s senses in sync with the film.
+Four-dimensional (4D) film refers to a method of entertainment presentation for a 3D film that uses physical effects which interact with a viewer’s senses in sync with the film.
 Some of the effects that are simulated during a 4D film include rain, wind, changes in temperature, changes in lighting, vibration, moving seats, air jets, leg and back ticklers, smoke, lightning, bubbles, and smells.

 Since installing these physical effects is rather costly, most 4D films are presented in theatres custom made for such fare at special venues including theme parks, amusement parks, and zoos.
 Some movie theatres also have the capacity to present 3D films with 4D film effects.
 4D films are also shown in mobile theatres built inside buses, trucks, and trailers.